skx/sos/API.md

 API
 ---

-There are two APIs we present, one from each deamon:
+There are two APIs we present, one from each daemon:

-* sos-server
+* `sos-server`
-   * This is the public-facing API which allows objects to be uploaded / downloaded
+   * This is the public-facing API which allows objects to be uploaded & downloaded
-* blob-server
+* `blob-server`
    * This is an implementation-detail.